 Is the internet crushing your attention span more than you’d like to admit?
 It’s okay.
 We have that same problem.
-That’s why you have the option of LISTENING to this article instead (this feature is in-progress, so stay tuned for the link).
+That’s why you have the option of LISTENING to this article instead.

 The idea of “virtual land” sounds ridiculous.
 What’s the point of paying for land you can’t even walk on?

 In order to wrap our heads around this idea, we should consider the foundation already in place.
 Do you remember those Pokemon Go stampedes?
 Pokemon Go was a great example of how far augmented reality could get people invested.
 Despite appearances, the game was anything but a fad.
 In fact, as of this summer, one in five minutes spent on the top 20 games on Android is devoted to Pokemon Go.

 But virtual and augmented reality isn’t just for video game nerds.
 Sweden used a virtual reality simulator to create a virtual embassy.
 Reuters, the famous international news agency, stationed its reporters to be virtual embeds.
 Basketball superstar Steph Curry uses a form of VR with Eclipse’s Strobe Goggles to practice the timing on his shots.
 VR may actually be what saves Nefertari’s tomb; ancient Egypt’s version of the Sistine Chapel.

 Here’s another one: world-famous rock band U2 once played a live virtual reality show.
 Sound bizarre?
 Maybe you should just watch it for yourself.

 Now that you’re shocked and maybe even a little horrified, that brings us back to real estate.

 No matter how bizarre the idea of virtual land sounds, there’s nothing bizarre about making money.
 Virtual and augmented reality markets are projected to make $162 billion in just the next two years.
 If VR is good enough for music, gaming, sports, and science — why not property?